kneutron/proxmox-ctr/README.md

 No log rotation is implemented by default!
 Restart container or run /etc/rc.local to reset log, can schedule in crontab

-ext4 is already ' tunefs -m 1 ' optimized
+ext4 root is already ' tune2fs -m 1 ' optimized

 screen, tmux, mc, ps, killall, top, iperf3 are installed for convenience